opensource-observer/oso/apps/docs/docs/how-oso-works/oss-directory/project.md

 ---

-The `slug` field is used to identify the project.
+The `name` field is used to identify the project.
 It is a unique identifier that is used to reference the project in other parts of the directory.
 It should be a string that is all lowercase and contains only letters, numbers, and hyphens.
-In most cases, we adopt the GitHub organization name as the slug (eg, `my-org`).
-If the project is not associated with a GitHub organization, you can use the project name followed by the repo owner as the slug, separated by hyphens (eg, `my-repo-my-org`).
+In most cases, we adopt the GitHub organization name as the `name` (eg, `my-org`).
+If the project is not associated with a GitHub organization, you can use the project name followed by the repo owner as the `name`, separated by hyphens (eg, `my-repo-my-org`).

 You can browse other examples in the [OSS Directory](https://github.com/opensource-observer/oss-directory/tree/main/data/projects).

-## Name and Description
+## Display Name and Description

 ---

-The `name` is a required field used to store a working name for the project.
+The `display_name` is a required field used to store a working name for the project.
 It is case sensitive.
 Longer names (eg, greater than 25 chars) may sometimes be truncated in the UI or charts.

 The `description` is an optional field used to store a short description of the project.
 It is case sensitive.
 Longer descriptions (eg, greater than 100 chars) may sometimes be truncated in the UI.